• Safety Laws in Mississippi

 Child Car Seat Laws

-If you're in the market for one, you can shop online for a child car seat at any time.
+All children under 7 years old are required to ride in properly-fitted child restraint seat at all times.
+Children 4 to 6 years old may use a booster seat IF they are at least 4 feet, 9 inches tall, OR weigh at least 65 lbs.
+Children under the age of 4 years old MUST be secured in a child restraint safety seat.
+If you're in the market for one, you can shop for a car seat any time online.
 Before ordering, be sure to read our articles on How To Buy a Child Safety Seat and How To Install a Child Safety Seat.

 Helmets